 The City of Airdrie Sewer Bylaw requires the owner or occupier of an industrial or commercial establishment to keep the grease interceptor in good working condition at all times.
 It also requires the establishment to keep service records for up to two years, so they may be presented during time of inspection.
 Failing to install or maintain the interceptor may result in fines and/or surcharges.

-Downloadable copies of the City of Airdrie Grease Trap/Interceptor Maintenance and Monitoring Guide as well as the Maintenance Form can be found at the bottom of this page.
+Click the links for the City of Airdrie Grease Trap/Interceptor Maintenance and Monitoring Guide as well as the Grease Trap/Interceptor Maintenance Form.

 - Sewer Bylaw: Important information for your business/establishment (pdf)